Eric Haase Player Props: Tigers vs. White Sox

-Eric Haase -- with a slugging percentage of .152 in his past 10 games, including zero homers) -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Jesse Scholtens on the mound, on May 27 at 1:10 PM ET.
+The Detroit Tigers, including Eric Haase (.222 on-base percentage in past 10 games, 85 points below season-long percentage), take on starter Dylan Cease and the Chicago White Sox at Comerica Park, Sunday at 1:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the White Sox.
+In his previous game he had a one-hit showing (1-for-4) against the White Sox.

 Eric Haase Game Info & Props vs. the White Sox